How-to Recover a RAID array after having Zero-ized Superblocks

 Today mdadm send me a mail to warn that one of my hard drive (/dev/hdd1) was ejected from my RAID-5 array.
-After some manipulations (no writes, just reads on the file system to get informations) and reboots, I ended up with a file system in a strange state: the folder structure was totally messed up and lots of files disappeared.
+After some manipulations (no writes, just reads on the file system to get information) and reboots, I ended up with a file system in a strange state: the folder structure was totally messed up and lots of files disappeared.

 Assuming that this situation was about an inconsistent file index, I decided to reset the superblocks of the remaining physical disks:

-mdadm --zero-superblock /dev/hdc1
+$ mdadm --zero-superblock /dev/hdc1

-mdadm --zero-superblock /dev/hdb1
+$ mdadm --zero-superblock /dev/hdb1

 I don’t know why I decided to do so, but it was the stupidest idea of the week.
 After such a violent treatment, my array refused to start:

-[root@localhost ~]$ mdadm --assemble /dev/md0 --auto --scan --update=summaries --verbose
+$ mdadm --assemble /dev/md0 --auto --scan --update=summaries --verbose

 mdadm: looking for devices for /dev/md0